-Acknowledgements This research was conducted as part of a projected entitled 'Using Machine Learning to Discover Diagnostic Sequence Motifs' supported by a grant from SmithKline Beecham.
-SmithKline Beecham identified the problem addressed by the case-study, prepared the data-set, and provided expertise on NPPs and general Bioinformatics methods.
-During part of his time spent writing this article C.H.B. was supported by the EPSRC grant (GR/M56067) entitled 'Closed Loop Machine Learning'.
+This research was conducted as part of a project entitled 'Using Machine Learning to Discover Diagnostic Sequence Motifs' supported by a grant from SmithKline Beecham.
+SmithKline Beecham identified the problem addressed by the case-study, prepared the data set, and provided expertise on NPPs and general Bioinformatics methods.
+During part of his time spent writing this article C.H.B. was supported by the EP-SRC grant (GR/M56067) entitled 'Closed Loop Machine Learning'.
 A.S. holds a Nuffield Trust Research Fellowship at Green College, Oxford.
+The authors would like to thank Marcel Turcotte for his advice on HMM software.